unional/eslint-plugin-harmony/docs/rules/member-delimiter-style.md

-# Require a specific member delimiter style for interfaces and type literals (member-delimiter-style)
+# Require a specific member delimiter style for interfaces and type literals (ts-member-delimiter-style)

 Enforces a consistent member delimiter style in interfaces and type literals.
 There are three member delimiter styles primarily used in TypeScript: